Case Studies

 With messages coming in from a number of different places, it has been beneficial to have a digital mailroom that can channel all emails, post and other messages into one place, helping prevent anything being missed or forgotten.

-• Effective Information Sharing;
+Effective Information Sharing

 Information is now processed and distributed instantly where required.
 This allows every employee in the council to be fully up to date with any messages in order to advise a customer or supplier.

-• Reduced Paper, fulfilling its paper-lite strategy;
+Reduced Paper, fulfilling its paper-lite strategy

-The digital mailroom allows all of the information which runs through the system to be collected and displayed in a way that can be analysed through simple dashboards.
+The digital mailroom reduces the amount of paper used, which also helps avoid messages being lost and minimises the requirement for storage space and shredding.
+Improved Management and Process Information; The digital mailroom allows all of the information which runs through the system to be collected and displayed in a way that can be analysed through simple dashboards.

-contact call0333 043 5498
+0333 043 5498